By Chris Doucouliagos & Tom Stanley

 Unfortunately, these are under threat from growing nationalism and protectionism in the United States and elsewhere.
 The evidence to date suggests that we would be better off fighting those threats than investing still more in an information technology revolution that has yet to deliver.

 Chris Doucouliagos is a Professor of Economics at Deakin University.
-He is an expert in political economy.

 Tom Stanley is a Professor of Meta-Analysis at Deakin University.
-He is an expert in meta-analysis.